Zulus under Shaka, approximately 5,000 (including auxillary allies)

 The first engagement, while short, caused something like 1,000 casualties among the Ndwandwes.
 The Zulus' casualties were not nearly so numerous, but there were a few.

-The Second Ndwandwe ChargeNomahlanjana and his indunas, seeing the fiasco of the first, clumsy all-out attack, devised a new tactic.
-One-half of his regiments would remain in reserve at the foot of the hill while every odd one would spread out and charge, giving themselves enough fighting room once at the top.
-Once this first wave tired, they could retire and be replaced by the rested even regiments.
+The Second Ndwandwe ChargeNomahlanjana and his indunas, seeing the fiasco of the first, clumsy, all-out attack, devised a new tactic.
+One-half of his regiments would remain in reserve at the foot of the hill while every odd one would spread out and charge in checkerboard fashion, giving themselves enough fighting room once at the top.
+Once this first wave tired, they could retire and be replaced by the rested, second echelon of regiments.

 This second attack saw the Ndwandwes arrive close to the crest with plenty of elbow room to throw their assegais.
 The sky was filled with hurled spears as rank after rank came up and threw.
 None of these volleys seemed to do much damage to the Zulus, though, who had crouched down behind their big war shields, letting the light spears rattle off of them.
 Soon each of the Ndwandwes had thrown all but their last spear (which they kept for hand-to-hand fighting).
 In a normal, "civilized" way of Nguni war, the enemy should have courteously thrown their own spears, with both sides exchanging ammunition all afternoon.
 But the Zulus were selfish: They didn't return the Ndwandwes' assegais and didn't share their own.

 The Third ChargeIt was now just past noon.
 Nomahlanjana had another conference with his indunas.
 The second charge hadn't worked.
-They all now decided to instruct the warriors to not throw their spears but to close with the Zulus in their own fashion, at least the first ranks.
+They all now decided to instruct the warriors to not throw their spears but to close with the Zulus for direct, hand-to-hand combat, as the Zulus themselves did, at least the first ranks.
 The second ranks were to hold back a little and look for opportunities to throw their assegais through the gaps created by the melee.

 But in this third charge, Shaka didn't give the Ndwandwes a chance to execute their clever tactic.
-He had his next two ranks charge down the hill and smash into the advancing first rank of the enemy (letting gravity be their ally), pushing them back on the subsequent ranks so they were again jumbled together and could not throw their spears.
+He had his next two rested ranks charge down the hill and smash into the advancing first line of the enemy (letting gravity be their ally), pushing them back on the subsequent ranks so they were again jumbled together and could not throw their spears.
 After the usual five minutes of huffing and stabbing, both sides pulled apart again.
-Nomahlanjana ordered a fourth charge, trying the same tactic, but it, too, was repulsed in the same way.
+After a rest, Nomahlanjana ordered a fourth charge, trying the same tactic, but it, too, was repulsed in the same way.
+The Nwandwes were suffering heavily by midafternoon.

 Even though the Zulus were taking a greater toll on the Ndwandwes, they themselves were suffering their own casualties.
 Shaka had lost, at this point, as many as a third of the men in his four outer regiments.
-He hadn't committed his central reserve, the uFasimba and izi-Cwe, yet.
+Wisely, though, he hadn't committed his central reserve, the uFasimba and izi-Cwe, yet.
+These were still fully rested (and hydrated) and lying in wait in the hollow on the crest of the hill.

-Nomahlanjana noticed that the Zulu ranks were thinning, but was unaware of the reserve; as far as he could see, the only Zulus on the hill were those dwindling four regiments.
+From his vantage Nomahlanjana noticed that the Zulu ranks were thinning, but was unaware of the reserve; as far as he could see, the only Zulus on the hill were those dwindling four regiments.
+Though his army was taking heavy casualties and tiring, he sensed the few Zulus that he could see were on the verge of collapse.

 The Ndwandwes were not only losing more men in stand-up combat, more and more were ducking off to quench their thirst at the distant river.
 And they weren't coming back.
 Nomahlanjana was becoming increasingly furious at the incompetence of his regiments, which, though ferocious fighters, were not nearly so disciplined as Shaka's.
-This was not like slaughtering cattle in a kraal, as he had predicted that morning.
-The Ndwandwe prince still had superiority in numbers, but the ratio was dwindling.
+In this battle we can see the difference between what one could consider a warrior and a soldier.
+The Ndwandwes were warriors.
+The Zulus were soldiers.
+And this battle was not like slaughtering cattle in a kraal, as the Ndwandwe crown prince had predicted that morning.
+Nomahlanjana still had superiority in numbers, but the ratio was dwindling.
 He had to devise a new plan.
 He called his indunas together again under the shade of his headquarters mimosa tree.

 |The view southeast from Gqokli Hill.
 The White Umfolozi can be seen about three miles in the distance.
 One can see why Shaka picked this site for his battle.
 Image by kind permission of Ken Gillings of the Battlefields Route Assoc., kwaZulu-Natal, SA.|